Table of Contents

 After surgery, we do Sign Out.
 We check:

-- That the surgery went as planned
+- Whether the surgery went as planned

 💬 Why It Matters So Much

-- Stops mistakes before they happen
+- Prevents mistakes before they happen

 👩⚕️ How It Helps Me as a Nurse